CSU-NASA-RMC/CAM/README.md

 # CAM
 This is the main rover program.
-It is intended to run on boot of the main control computer to manage all systems.
-Designed for a Linux x86_64 environment.
-To send commands, use the houston utility.
+The script cam.sh is intended to run on boot of the main control computer to manage all systems.
+These programs were designed for a Linux x86_64 environment namely Debain 10 on a LattePanda Alpha 864s.
+To send commands, use the [houston utility](https://github.com/CSU-NASA-RMC/houston) from a computer on the same network.

 ## Update rover
 * Connect to the rover via SSH